Home

 Because the disease can progress or change without you’re being aware of it, your glaucoma treatment may need to be changed over time.

-Regular checkups and adherence to you glaucoma treatment may seem burdensome, but they’re essential to prevent vision loss.
+Regular checkups and adherence to you glaucoma treatment may seem burdensome, but they’re essential to prevent Loss of Vision.

 Your eye doctor may focus on lowering your IOP to a level that’s unlikely to cause further optic nerve damage.